bhaktofmahakal/homeland--real-estate/README.md

 🏠 Homeland: Real Estate Listing Platform

-  Homeland is a PHP-based real estate listing platform that enables users to browse, search, and view property details.
+Homeland is a PHP-based real estate platform that enables users to browse, search, view and book property details.
 The application includes user authentication, property categorization, and an admin panel for efficient management.

     🚀 Features
     User Authentication: Secure login and registration system.